INVI ATLAS #1: Do you have a crazy problem?

 wicked problems with a high degree of conflict are characterized by:

-• Differing opinions on prioritization.
-Disagreement among relevant population groups as to whether solving the problem is a high priority compared to solving other problems.
+Different attitudes to prioritization, i.e., disagreement among relevant population groups as to whether solving the problem has high priority in relation to solving other problems.

 Example: The academic and social challenges in Danish public schools are a wild problem that has gone from being very wild on conflict to becoming tamer.
 Denmark's PISA scores dropped while youth dissatisfaction rose, but whose fault was that?
 Over the past 10 years, the parties involved in public schools have gone from high-voltage conflict, resulting in lockouts, to beginning to work together, including in the partnership 'Sammen om Skolen'.